zacharygriffee/bring-your-own-storage-utilities/docs/query-api.md

 {
     isFile, // boolean
     isFolder, // boolean
-    key, // the name of the file or null if it doesn't exist. value // details of the file, or undefined if it doesn't exist.
+    key, // the name of the file
+    value // details of the file, or undefined if it doesn't exist.
 }
 </pre></dd>